 - Does the product require extra protection?
 An insert?

-When the goal of your packaging is to create awareness with your potential customers, it is vital that you plan your design solely based on your brand.
+When the goal of your packaging is to create awareness with your potential customers, you must plan your design solely based on your brand.

-Your target audience is your main focus and how you get their attention should be the first question you need to address.
+Your target audience is your primary focus, and how you get their attention should be the first question you need to address.

 If your target audience is people in their 20s, then you need a packaging design that appeals to their senses.
 Depictions of a luxurious lifestyle or travel destination could win your product a closer look at that demographic.